 Wraps are not always necessary for most gymnastic and dance pole movements

-Unless you are going to wear a leotard and perform in a circus or a high impact pole dance choreography, or compete in an actual gymnastic/poledancing event such as a pommel horse or vault, you likely don’t need to wear wrist wraps in order to do bodyweight exercises such as ring dips, handstand push-ups or even flag like elements on the pole.
+Unless you are going to wear a leotard and perform in a circus or a high impact pole dance choreography or compete in an actual gymnastic/pole-dancing event such as a pommel horse or vault, you likely don’t need to wear heavy duty fitness wrist wraps in order to do bodyweight exercises such as ring dips, handstand push-ups or even flag like elements on the pole.

 Wrist wraps should not be used to hide mobility and flexibility issues

-Many people tend to wear wrist wraps in order to cover up any pain or discomfort while the wrist is extended such as the receiving position of a clean or while doing front squats, but wrist wraps will not make you stronger or more flexible.
-Athletes commonly experience pain or discomfort in their wrists when cleaning or squatting because of incorrect rack position, and this is usually due to poor upper body mobility.
+Many people tend to wear some heavy duty wrist wraps in order to cover up any pain or discomfort while the wrist is extended such as the receiving position of a clean or while doing front squats, but fitness wrist wraps will not make you stronger or more flexible.
+Athletes commonly experience pain or discomfort in their wrists when cleaning or squatting because of incorrect rack position, and this is usually due to poor upper-body mobility.

-This also applies to Pole dancers and gymnasts, if you have a wrist injury is it not ideal to rely on wrist wraps to help with that existing injury.
-Its best to consult a doctor or have a rest period until you have restored complete mobility in your wrists before you start using wrist wraps and working out.
+This also applies to Pole dancers and gymnasts, if you have a wrist injury is it not ideal to rely on the wrist wraps to help with that existing injury.
+It’s best to consult a doctor or have a rest period until you have restored mobility in your wrists, start by using fitness wrist wraps and keep them in your gym bag.